 Do not agree outright to anything offered by your MLCer!

 Some of you have regretted the agreements you have made with your MLCer and others of you are shocked at the agreements made by your peers.
 The most egregious and common I see are about allowing infidelity in different forms:

-I am not trying to speak against plural marriage and sister-wives, but that is not for you if that was not for you before Bomb Drop.
-It is a different culture.
+I am not trying to speak against plural marriage and sister-wives, but if that is not part of your culture or faith, then it is not appropriate.

 - An open relationship (swinging) is not a good idea, though I have seen LBSs (oddly I often read this with male LBSs more than female) agree to it.

 Again, I am not trying to condemn this lifestyle for those who choose it.
 But if the suggestion is an ultimatum for remaining married rather than a joint agreement, it is coercion.